 Hyperbaric Oxygen Treatment

-Hyperbaric oxygen therapy (HBOT) means breathing pure oxygen in a pressurized room.
+Hyperbaric oxygen therapy (HBOT) means breathing pure oxygen in a pressurised room.
 It helps the body heal better.
-Research shows HBOT helps with leg wounds diabetes and foot ulcers diabetes that don’t heal with usual treatments15.
+Research shows HBOT helps with leg wounds, diabetes, and foot ulcers diabetes that don’t heal with usual treatments.

 Biological Skin Substitutes